pvillanueva01/pv-jekyll-baseline-theme/README.md

 ## To push to production

-For Jekyll sites we SFTP the _site directory to production.
+For Jekyll sites we SFTP the _site directory to production server.

 ** Do not move the files to production unless you have built for production.
 Meaning if you did not complete this step then do it now:

 `bundle exec jekyll build --config=_config_prod.yml`

-SSH onto the production server and cd into /usr/local/www/jekyll/kislak-center

 Copy the _site directory over to production.
 Do not copy anything else over.

-Verify changes online and log out of production.
+Verify changes online and log out of production server